 Outbox lets you see the number of emails planned for sending from all email accounts connected to your Reply account, with a breakdown by days.
 For more information about the layout of the Outbox page, see the following article.

-Outbox is useful when you run several campaigns simultaneously and may exceed the existing daily limits.
+Outbox is useful when you run several sequences simultaneously and may exceed the existing daily limits.

-Using Outbox, you see planned sendings by each campaign and understand, whether you have enough email accounts with daily limit to send the expected number of emails per day in each active campaign.
+Using Outbox, you see planned sendings by each sequence and understand, whether you have enough email accounts with daily limit to send the expected number of emails per day in each active sequence.

-Note, if you run campaigns from the same email account, Reply sends emails not simultaneously in all campaigns, but in sequence, and distributes the daily limit (400 emails a day) across all active campaigns.
+Note, if you run sequencens from the same email account, Reply sends emails not simultaneously in all sequences, and distributes the daily limit (400 emails a day) across all active sequences.

-In this case, the more campaigns you run, the more email accounts we recommend to connect for sending (5 emails accounts in one Reply account maximum).
-You can also stretch the schedule in such way, to make campaigns send emails at various times during the day.
+In this case, the more sequences you run, the more email accounts we recommend to connect for sending (5 emails accounts in one Reply account maximum).
+You can also stretch the schedule in such way, to make sequences send emails at various times during the day.